Discovering The Bahamas: 10 Fun Facts You Didn’t Know

 The word “Bahamas” is believed to come from the Spanish words “baja mar,” which means shallow sea or low tide.

-Read more 10 Fascinating Facts About Transportation You Need to Know
+Read more Exploring Minneapolis: 10 Fun Facts You Didn't Know

 The Bahamas is the home of the third-largest barrier reef in the world, the Andros Barrier Reef.